Welcome to our grammar lesson about Spanish contractions “al” and “del”.

 A contraction is a grammatical phenomenon that happens when two words are merged into one.
 There are only two Spanish contractions: “al” and “del”.

-In this lesson we will learn the rules for when Spanish contractions “al” and “del” happen, as well as some exceptions to those rules.
+In this lesson we will learn the rules for when these contractions happen, providing examples.

 1. Spanish Contractions “al” and “del” – When do they happen?

-As we said, there are only two contractions in Spanish: “al” and “del”.
+As we said in the introduction, there are only two contractions in Spanish: “al” and “del” :

 The contraction “al” happens when we would otherwise have the preposition “a” followed by article “el”.

 The contraction “del” happens when we would otherwise have the preposition “de” followed by article “el”

 |Vamos al supermercado||Vamos a el supermercado|

 |¿Conoces al jefe?||¿Conoces a el jefe?|